blackmagic-debug/bmpflash/README.md

 A utility for accessing SPI flash devices using the Black Magic Debug Probe.

+> [!NOTE]
-This project is currently still in early stages and under heavy development.
+> This project is currently still in early stages and under heavy development.

 ## Building from source